Conservative Catholic Group Accuses Pope Francis Of Promoting Heresy On Divorce

 “What weight should be give this letter?
 Not much, I would say.”

-The priest noted that the letter also flies in the face of traditional doctrine on papal infallibility, which says that the pope can’t err when teaching on matters of faith or morals.
+The priest noted that the letter also flies in the face of the “traditional authority of the pope.”

 “There are many people in the church who have set themselves against Pope Francis, but the crashing irony here is that the ‘traditionalists’ that signed this letter are going against the traditional authority of the pope,” Martin said.
 “They’re also some of the same people who, under John Paul II and Benedict XVI, said that any disagreement with the pope was tantamount to dissent.
 So that letter is pretty rich in irony.”